machinalis/telegraphy/README.rst

 Includes the following features:

-    - Simple management command to run an asynchronous-events management server.
+    - Simple management management command to run an asynchronous-events server.
-    - Automatic model based *create*, *update*, *delete* events.
+    - Generic model signal based *create*, *update*, *delete* events.
     - Custom events definitions.
     - Template tags and a JavaScript API for easy events management on the frontend.